szpotona/cloudify-migration/README.md

     -p
         Usage: -p path_to_file.
-        This flag is used in order to specify authentication override rules.
+        This flag is used to specify authentication override rules.
 Value of this flag will be passed directly to migrate_agents.sh script as a last parameter.
         Check migrate_agents.sh description for more details.

     old_cli_virtenv_dir